cartpauj/aprgo/README.md

 # aprgo — Self-Hosted APRS Suite

-A self-hosted APRS suite in a single Go binary. iGate, digipeater, operator console, map, messaging, bulletins, and admin web UI.
+A self-hosted APRS suite in a single Go binary. iGate, digipeater, operator console, map, messaging, bulletins, outbound webhooks, and admin web UI.
 One process, one config directory, no sidecars.

-The binary owns the TNC (serial, Bluetooth, or TCP-KISS), talks to APRS-IS, runs gating and digipeat logic, fires your beacons, stores history in SQLite, and serves the whole console over HTTPS.
+The binary owns the TNC (serial, Bluetooth, or TCP-KISS), talks to APRS-IS, runs gating and digipeat logic, fires your beacons, stores history in SQLite, can push received packets to external services via webhooks (Home Assistant, Node-RED, Zapier, ntfy, …), and serves the whole console over HTTPS.
 Runs unattended on a Raspberry Pi, a Wyse thin client, or any other Linux box.

 **Status:** Alpha.
 Running stably on Debian 12 with a Mobilinkd TNC3.